GGonnerman/CS4550_Compiler/README.md

 - `Makefile`: easily provides functionality to users related to installing and running the compiler
 - `kleins`: a bash script to allow scanning any klein program
 - `kleinf`: a bash script to allow validating any klein program
+- `kleinp`: a bash script to allow printing the ast of any klein program
 - `CS4550_Compiler.code-workspace` and `.vscode`: We all use vscode, so these files help our configurations to stay in sync.
 - `.ruff.toml`: configurations for ruff (python linter and formatter) to help standardize code

+#### Programs

 - `programs/`: a variety of programs (some functional and some intentionally non-functional) written in the klein language
+- `programs/BMI.kln`: Calculates BMI (Module 1)
+- `programs/CommaErr.kln`: Small Error: Has a trailing comma in parameter list (Module 2)
+- `programs/If_ThenErr.kln`: Small Error: If is missing then (Module 2)
+- `programs/PrintErr.kln`: Small Error: Missing return value in body (Module 2)
+- `programs/PrintErr2.kln`: Small Error: Print inside of an expression (Module 2)
+- `programs/TypeErr.kln`: Small Error: No type in formal parameter (Module 2)
+- `programs/FractionAdd.kln`: Adds 2 fractions and prints out result (Module 3)

 #### Test Files